Pack3tL0ss/ConsolePi/README.md

 **To enable the Clustering / Cloud-Config function see the description [above](#consolepi-cluster-/-cloud-config) and the prerequisite [Google Drive Setup](readme_content/gdrive.md)  instructions.**

-## **1. Automatic Installation**
+## **1. Automated Installation**

 Install raspbian on a raspberryPi and connect it to the network.

-The install script below is designed to be essentially turn-key.
+Use the command string below to kick-off the automated installer.
+The install script is designed to be essentially turn-key.
 It will prompt to change hostname, set timezone, and update the pi users password if you're logged in as pi.
+Be sure to checkout the [image creator script](#3-automated-flash-card-imaging-with-auto-install-on-boot) if doing a headless install, or if you are creating multiple ConsolePis

 ```
 sudo wget -q https://raw.githubusercontent.com/Pack3tL0ss/ConsolePi/master/installer/install.sh -O /tmp/ConsolePi && sudo bash /tmp/ConsolePi && sudo rm -f /tmp/ConsolePi